sethvan/face_highlighter/README.md

 That same C++ class also uses assimp to load the file which is passed to it as an array from a FileReader in JavaScript.
 I may change this though as assimp in emscripten does not seem to like binary stl files that are roughly a million triangles or more ( in my code anyways ), and I may checkout how threejs loads them.

 Still evolving this while getting the bugs out.
 The video begins demoing viewer and then demos the picking.

+For time being, only keys are being used to re-position model.
+Arrow keys for rotating.
+'q' makes model larger
+'e' makes model smaller
+'w' lowers the model on the y axis
+'s' elevates the model on the y axis
+'a' moves model right
+'d' moves model left

 https://github.com/sethvan/face_highlighter/assets/78233173/9ed3a593-ab67-4b79-9c2b-e25386bf4596